-The colonial city of Merida is interesting enough to spend a good few days in, but if you’ve only got 24 hours you can see the best bits.
-Read on to find out what you should see and do in one day.
+The colonial city of Mérida, on the Yucatán Peninsula, is interesting enough to spend a good few days in, but what if you only have 24 hours?
+Here’s our guide to the best bits that you can see and do in one day.

-After the market, take a quick spin around the MACAY contemporary art museum, which is home to a huge range of impressive works from the likes of Fernando Castro Pacheco.
-Just outside is the cathedral, so pop your head in before heading to Chaya Maya for lunch.
+After the market, take a quick spin around the Macay, a contemporary art museum, which is home to a huge range of impressive works, including pieces by Fernando Castro Pacheco.
+Just outside is the cathedral, so pop your head in before heading to La Chaya Maya for lunch.

 This relaxed restaurant offers traditional Mayan dishes without the pastiche feel of other restaurants in town.
-You won’t find over the top tortilla-making displays here, just traditional food at fair prices.
-Order the sharing platter to try a selection of specialities.
-Don’t forget to try a Chaya margarita too.
+You won’t find over-the-top tortilla-making displays here, just traditional food at fair prices.
+Order the sharing platter to try a selection of specialties.
+Don’t forget to try a Chaya margarita, too.

 Take a digestive stroll around the historic center of the city before jumping in a cab to Hacienda Xcanatun.
 It’s only a 20-minute drive away, but the colonial plantation house feels like a world away.
 Take a tour through the garden and settle down on the veranda to watch the sunset with a cocktail.